alisw/AliPhysics/MUON/READMEcalib.txt

  the CDB is sitting (either locally on disk, or on the grid).

 For local tests, path will be most likely = <code> "local://$ALICE_ROOT/OCDB"</code>
-(i.e. there is, in CVS a slim version of the calibration objects needed for running the MUON code), or <code> "local://$ALICE_ROOT/OCDB/SHUTTLE/TestShuttle/TestCDB </code>
+(i.e. there is, in svn a slim version of the calibration objects needed for running the MUON code), or <code> "local://$ALICE_ROOT/OCDB/SHUTTLE/TestShuttle/TestCDB </code>
 for Shuttle testing.

 When using alien, the path definition can be eg.
-<code> "alien://folder=/alice/data/2007/LHC07w/OCDB" </code>.
+<code> "alien://folder=/alice/data/2009/OCDB" </code>.

 \section calib_s3 Writing to CDB